BrickMMO/tasks/accounts.markdown

    ![GitHub Avatar](images/screenshot-stackoverflow-url.png)

-5. Login to the [BrickMMO Flow](https://flow.brickmmo.com/) application and complete your profile.
-Your starting email is your personal email you provided Humber when registering, and your default password is `password`.

-   Make sure to include the following information:

-   - First and Last Name
-   - Email Address
-   - GitHub and LinkedIn usernames (for example, mine are `codeadamca` and `adambenjaminthomas`)
-   - Change your password

-   Once you have logged in, navigate to the `Skills` page, and update your comfort levels for each skill.

-   You should also soon be able to mark the [Academic Integrity](academic-integrity) and [Accounts](accounts) tasks as complete!

-6. Log in to Blackboard and post a link to your GitHub and Stack Overflow accounts in the `accounts` message board.
+5. Log in to Blackboard and post a link to your GitHub and Stack Overflow accounts in the `accounts` message board.

 ## Submitting this Task